na-na-hi/renget/archive/lcbguide.md

 Focused encounters are commonly found in Thread Luxcavation, Dungeons, boss fights and the Refraction Railway.
 In Focused encounters, you can freely change the targeting by dragging skills from the dashboard to enemy skill slots.
 It goes without saying that Focused encounters are much more interesting to play because you have more control over targeting.

 ## Tier List
 I'm not going to make a full tier list, because it would require me to update it very often.
 I also don't know how to make a good tier list, so I would have to post in the thread asking anons to spoonfeed me every time a new ID/E.G.O is released, and I don't want to do that or rely on other websites for opinions, because I only trust the opinions of anonymous retards.
 There are many other tier lists and resources for you to use if you need a full one, just avoid Prywden.
 Feel free to scream at me if you think the ordering is retarded, because it probably is.
+In all honestly you should really just look somewhere else.
+This tier list is shameful.

 The following are what most consider to be the best IDs and E.G.O in the game. !~ The ordering past the first 4 IDs should be considered very loose ~! because again, I don't know how to make a good tier list.
 This is mostly ordered for raw power rather than Mirror Dungeon clearing I think.
 Hover over the images for the name of the ID/E.G.O.

 **000 IDs**
 R Corp.
 Ishmael and Meursault need to be at Uptie 4.
 It is also recommended that you Uptie 4 W Don and Ryoshu because they get big boosts from it, but it is not required.
-Magic Bullet Outis is good in longer battles and also burn comps.
+Spicebush Yi Sang is that high in the list purely because he enables sinking nukes.
  - ![R Corp.
 4th Pack Rabbit Heathcliff](https://files.catbox.moe/3ydr6x.webp) ![The One Who Shall Grip Sinclair](https://files.catbox.moe/jy5lvi.webp) ![W Corp.
 L3 Cleanup Agent Ryōshū](https://files.catbox.moe/a39xa4.webp) ![W Corp.
 L3 Cleanup Agent Don Quixote](https://files.catbox.moe/n08b7i.webp) ![Effloresced E.G.O::Spicebush Yi Sang](https://files.catbox.moe/iqa0o7.webp) ![Lobotomy E.G.O::Regret Faust](https://files.catbox.moe/pr6731.webp) ![R Corp.
 4th Pack Reindeer Ishmael](https://files.catbox.moe/bjolyf.webp) ![Dieci Assoc.
 South Section 4 Hong Lu](https://files.catbox.moe/6tc0m5.webp) ![Seven Association South Section 4 Faust](https://files.catbox.moe/tlctcx.webp) ![Dieci Association South Section 4 Rodion](https://files.catbox.moe/1ao9m2.webp) ![Tingtang Gang Gangleader Hong Lu](https://files.catbox.moe/0cauar.webp) ![The Pequod Harpooneer Heathcliff](https://files.catbox.moe/3jx98k.webp) ![The Middle Little Sister Don Quixote](https://files.catbox.moe/x6s4cc.webp) ![Molar Boatworks Fixer Ishmael](https://files.catbox.moe/n4ew86.webp) ![Cinq Assoc.
 South Section 4 Director Sinclair](https://files.catbox.moe/08w5sa.webp) ![Liu Association South Section 4 Ishmael](https://files.catbox.moe/gk4p54.webp) ![K Corp.
 Class 3 Excision Staff Hong Lu](https://files.catbox.moe/2hv7ca.webp) ![Twinhook Pirates First Mate Gregor](https://files.catbox.moe/61f2ic.webp) ![Rosespanner Workshop Rep. Rodion](https://files.catbox.moe/s0cgr2.webp) ![Zwei Association South Section 4 Gregor](https://files.catbox.moe/fmxc7a.webp) ![R.B.
 Chef de Cuisine Ryōshū](https://files.catbox.moe/sp5g3h.webp) ![Lobotomy E.G.O::Magic Bullet Outis](https://files.catbox.moe/4pm7bu.webp) ![The One Who Grips Faust](https://files.catbox.moe/iedto3.webp) ![R Corp.
 4th Pack Rhino Meursault](https://files.catbox.moe/aemo38.webp) ![W Corp.
 L2 Cleanup Agent Meursault](https://files.catbox.moe/yss5ux.webp) ![Cinq Association South Section 5 Director Don Quixote](https://files.catbox.moe/59hysv.webp) ![Seven Association South Section 6 Director Outis](https://files.catbox.moe/l5iddu.webp)

 **00 IDs**